iem-projects/pd-acre/mxr/README.rst

 .. _`../docu/acre_title.rst`:  ../docu/acre_title.rst

-Mixer module with basic functions for audio routing and distribution.
+Mixer module with basic functions for audio routing and distribution to condtruct arbitrary digital mixer.

 See documentation in files the docu_ and acre_mxr.rst_